miketierney/seacrest/README.markdown

 ### DESCRIPTION:

-A collection of tools that helps webmasters, developers, and designers maintain a neat and tidy codebase.
+A collection of tools for web masters, designers and developers to create and maintain a semantic and healthy codebase

 ### FEATURES/PROBLEMS: